How to Fix Christmas Lights

 - Pro tip: Usually, changing a problem bulb (or tightening it) will fix the entire strand.

 - The Christmas light tester will indicate which bulbs are bad and need to be replaced.
 If you’re wondering how to fix Christmas lights, finding the faulty bulb is often the quickest and simplest fix.

 - Pro tip: For the Christmas light tester to work, the lights must be plugged into the electrical outlet correctly — the narrow “hot” blade into the narrow slot and the wide neutral blade into the wide slot.

-Christmas Light Safety and Storage
+Christmas Lights Safety and Storage

-- Keep in mind that inexpensive strings of lights aren't durable.
+- Keep in mind that inexpensive strings of Christmas lights aren’t durable.
 So at the end of the holiday season, take down the lights with care.

 - Pro tip: Don’t pull too hard on the wires.
 A loose bulb, broken socket or frayed wire is sometimes all it takes for the strand to malfunction.